Vail Film Fest 101: 6 ways to get the most out of the festival

 It's easy to get caught up in the schedule of film-after-film-after-film.
 If you need a break, then there are a number of good restaurants and coffee shops nearby to fill you up.

-If you're looking for something a little more entertaining than a simple meal, consider one of the many Taste of Vail events that will be occurring at the same time.
-A fine wine, cuisine and film pairing can go a long way.
+If you're looking for something a more entertaining than a simple meal, consider one of the many Taste of Vail events that will be occurring at the same time.
 Find out more at http://www.tasteofvail.com.

 In addition to the Q&A sessions after screenings, the festival puts on a few other special events to enhance the experience and scratch that creative itch.